Home | Business support | Tackling health inequalities: the Mayor’s big ideas challenge for SMEs

 A £1 million challenge to help SMEs make communities in West Yorkshire healthier.

-About the Mayor’s big ideas challenge: tackling health inequalities
+About the Mayor’s big ideas challenge: Tackling health inequalities

 Finalists